rnanosaur/rnanosaur.github.io/collections/_posts/2021-11-02-program-nanosaur-ROS2.md

 ---
-title: "TCS 130 - Program nanosaur with ROS2"
+title: "TCS 130 - Program nanosaur with ROS 2"
-excerpt: "In this Live Class, we will use the nanosaur simulation to program with ROS2 Galactic."
+excerpt: "In this Live Class, we will use the nanosaur simulation to program with ROS 2 Galactic."
 classes: wide
 link: https://app.theconstructsim.com/#/LiveClass/9f0e0eea-00c0-4e3e-b54e-197ebee21b68
 categories: